misael38/GamemodeUI/README.md

  - [x] change gamemode with UI
  - [x] custom message when changing gamemodes
  - [ ] custom title when changing gamemodes (soon)
+ - [ ] set message no permission

+# How To Setup?
+1. donwload the phar